gromacs/gromacs/docs/user-guide/run-time-errors.rst

 To remedy the problem, make sure that the contents of your ``[ molecules ]`` directive matches the exact order of the atoms in the coordinate file.

-In some cases, the error is harmless.
-For example, when running simulations with the `MARTINI force field <http://cgmartini.nl/>`_, the workflow relies on :ref:`grompp <gmx grompp>` to apply the correct names, which are not previously assigned.
-Also, perhaps you are using a :ref:`coordinate <gmx-structure-files>` file that has the old (pre-4.5) ion nomenclature.
+In a few cases, the error is harmless.
+Perhaps you are using a :ref:`coordinate <gmx-structure-files>` file that has the old (pre-4.5) ion nomenclature.
 In this case, allowing :ref:`grompp <gmx grompp>` to re-assign names is harmless.
 For just about any other situation, when this error comes up, **it should not be ignored**.